 I was thinking yesterday about the hand and its power to represent some truths about the human mind.
 I googled 'hand as metaphor' and found Wisdom of the Hands.
 I was intrigued to discover the richness of thought being put up on this blog, and then had the insight to start up my own blog on insight and method.
 So here I go.
 From question, to search, to data, to insight, to action!
 A little case study in itself, a microcosm of what the blog will be about.

-insight into insight that got to me.
+I got hooked on the nature of insight in 1992.
+Actually it was the notion of insight into insight that got to me.
 Having worked in creativity training, I was already well versed in methods to stimulate creative thinking.
 But I had never found anything that gave me greater understanding of insight itself.
 I have since discovered that it is the key to everything.
 I hope that this will unravel as the blog matures and others contribute their experiences of insight and of what helps or hinders it.

 I have called the blog 'insight and method', because method belongs to the mind in its self-management of getting and using insight and doing this particularly through questions.
 Method can also be extended to groups in how they work, to harvest and mine insights, to test them and to put them to work.
+IAM is thus our model - insight and method - that I will unravel as we proceed.

 Insight matters.
 Although invisible, it does everything for us - identifies opportunities, solves puzzles, resolves conflict, informs decisions and creates new things.